knobs-dials/wolforward/README.md

-Useful when you have more than one host you want to wake up in a network, but your modem (sensibly) won't allow port forwards to the broadcast address which is, uh, _sensible_.
+Useful when you have more than one host you want to wake up in a network, but your modem won't port-forward ports to the broadcast address which is, uh, _sensible_.

 Use